Chinnell/workshop-materials/README.md

 Let's get started by creating your very own fork of this repository.
 Creating a fork is important because it gives you a personal copy of this repository to use as you see fit.
 Click the "Fork" button in the upper right hand corner of the screen and follow the directions to create your fork.
 You should be taken to a new repository named _your-username/workshop-materials_

 Open your koding.com server and get started by git cloning this repository into your remote machine.
-From the home directory, run the following command (replace **your-username**  with your github username):
+From the home directory, run the following command (replace **your-username**  with your github username; the command is everything **after** the $):

-	treylitefm:~$ git clone git@github.com:your-username/workshop-materials.git workshop
+	treylitefm:~ $ git clone git@github.com:your-username/workshop-materials.git workshop

 Output: